Causal Set Statistics

 Theorem.
 The relational invariant network, treated as a Poisson-sprinkled causal set at the Planck density, provides a unified statistical foundation for both primary predictions of the framework:

-1. Holographic noise: The geodesic length estimator on a Poisson causal set has variance δL2=αHPL\delta L^2 = \alpha_H \ell_P L, with amplitude coefficient αH=1/4\alpha_H = 1/4 determined by the holographic entropy bound.
+1. Holographic noise: The geodesic length estimator on a Poisson causal set has variance δL2=αHPL\delta L^2 = \alpha_H \ell_P L. The PL\sqrt{\ell_P L} scaling is rigorous (CLT on Poisson cells); the amplitude coefficient αH\alpha_H is an O(1) constant whose value depends on the specific length estimator used, with αH1/4\alpha_H \sim 1/4 as a natural target from the holographic entropy bound.

 2. Dark matter granularity: The Poisson density fluctuations of the causal set impose a Gaussian cutoff e(k/kJ)2e^{-(k/k_J)^2} on the matter power spectrum at the quantum Jeans scale, with kJk_J set by loop closure pressure.